ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

+_Ticket 109_

 In this case, the DKIM signature's "d=" parameter includes a DNS
-domain that is neither the same as nor a parent of the RFC5322.From
+domain that is neither the same as, a parent of, nor a child of the
-domain.
+RFC5322.From domain.
 Thus, the identifiers are not in alignment.

 ##  Domain Owner Example {#domain-owner-example}